ppwwyyxx/wechat-dump/README.md

 + Better user experiences... see `grep 'TODO' wechat -R`

 ### TroubleShooting
 + Error "File is encrypted or is not a database": Your database is probably encrypted differently.
+You can try:
+	+ Different manual methods to obtain IMEI and UIN, and see if they match.
-You can try this [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the password.
+	+ [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the password.

 ### Donate!
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=7BC299GRDLEDU&lc=US&item_name=wechat%2ddump&item_number=wechat%2ddump&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted">